Cerro Gordo County election results: Adams defeats Weaver in Mason City

 Weaver was similarly gracious.
 "I just want to congratulate Paul Adams and good luck to him."

-Elsewhere in the county, unchallenged candidates on the ballot had little to worry about when polls opened this morning.
+Elsewhere in the county, unchallenged candidates on the ballot had little to worry about when polls opened Tuesday morning.

 For the county seat, incumbents John Lee returns to Ward One while Joshua Masson has been re-elected to serve Ward Three.